vikranth22446/cookiecutter/docs/advanced/special_dict_variables.rst

 ::

     {"welcome message": {
-        "visible": false,
+        "prompt_user": false,
         "description": "Welcome to the cookiecutter template......"
     },
-    "authors": {"visible": false, "description": "The author of this template is the CookieMonster"}, "url": {"visible": false, "description": "The url to the repo is https://github.com/audreyr/cookiecutter" }, "keywords":
+    "authors": {"prompt_user": false, "description": "The author of this template is the CookieMonster"}, "url": {"prompt_user": false, "description": "The url to the repo is https://github.com/audreyr/cookiecutter" }, "keywords":
-        {   "visible": false,
+        {   "prompt_user": false,
             "default": ["template","flask","django","node.js"]},
         },
     "project_name": "reddit clone"